Jean-Marc Fontaine: Life

 In 1962 Fontaine entered the École Polytechnique, from 1965 to 1971 was a researcher at CNRS and received his doctorate in 1972.
-From 1971 to 72 he was at the University of Paris VI and from 1972 to 1988 was at the University of Grenoble (only Maître de Conferences, but later a professor).
+From 1971 to 72 he was at the University of Paris VI and from 1972 to 1988 was at the University of Grenoble (initially as Maître de Conferences, but later a professor).
 From 1989 he was professor at the University of Paris-Sud XI in Orsay.

 Among his first works was the classification of p-divisible groups (= Barsotti–Tate group) over the ring of integers of a local field and the field of p-adic periods, a p-adic analogue of the field of complex numbers.
 Fontaine is one of the founders of $p$-adic Hodge theory.
 He proved that there are no non-trivial abelian varieties over the rational numbers with good reduction everywhere (Il n'y a pas de variété abélienne sur Z, Inventiones Mathematicae vol. 81, 1985, p.
 515).
 He introduced the concept of geometric Galois representation of the Galois group of a number field.
 He also worked on Bloch-Kato conjectures.

 In 1984 he received the Prix Carrière from the French Academy of Sciences.
 Beginning in 2002 he was a member of the French Academy of Sciences.
 In 2002 he was awarded the Gay-Lussac-Humboldt Prize.
 He was an invited speaker at the International Congress of Mathematicians in Warsaw 1983 (Représentations p-adiques) and Beijing 2002 (analyse p-adique et représentations galoisiennes).

 His students included Christophe Breuil, Pierre Colmez, and Jean-Pierre Wintenberger.